rveciana/BasemapTutorial/docs/plotting_data.rst

 	* To do it, a matrix taking only 1/4 th of the elements is created
 	* The matrix points has the element positions to take
 	* The arguments passed to barbs are selected using the points matrix, so taking only one of every 4 elements
+* u and v are supposed to be in the map coordinates, not north-south or west-east.
+If they were in geographical coordinates, :ref:`rotate_vector` could be used to rotate them properly
 * The pivot argument has been used to rotate the barbs from the middle, since the effect rotating from the upper part (pivot = 'tip') creates strange effects when the wind rotates

 contour